GNUSim8085/GNUSim8085/README.md

 "asm-guide.txt" in the doc/ directory.

 Variable declarations are supported in assembler.
-You have a seperate Data view widget to show variable values during debugging.
+You have a separate Data view widget to show variable values during debugging.
 And did I mention that?
 Yes, you can also debug your code with the builtin debugger!
 For detailed stuff, you can generate program listing which contains line by line of code with address and operand